Distributed Processing mode

 Variables and resources with Distributed processing

 When using normal Profiles, nothing has to be considered when processing a file.
-All needed resources (like ICC profiles or "Place content"-Templates are included in the Profile kfpx-file.
+All needed resources (like ICC profiles or "Place content"-Templates are included in the Profile, the kfpx-file.

-But sometimes, some enhanced scripting of e.g. a Template requires external ressources, which are defined/referenced by a Variable.
+But sometimes, some enhanced scripting of, e.g. a Template, requires external resources, which are defined/referenced by a Variable.

 To ensure that these resources are transferred to the Satellite during Distributed processing, a variant of the

 --setvariablepath=<path to ressources file or folder>